Ptilodus: P. fractus

 The species Ptilodus fractus had a body weight of about 95 g.
 Remains have been found in Wyoming, in the United States, in Dell Creek deposits dated to the Tiffanian stage of the Paleocene.

 The species was named by J. A. Door in 1952 (Scott et al., 2002, Dorr, 1952), though it may have been amended to its current state by David Krause in 1987.

 P. gnomus

 Ptilodus gnomus is the smallest known member of the genus.
-Hence, the species epithet 'gnomus', which is New Latin for 'dwarf'.
+Hence, the species epithet 'gnomus', which is Neo-Latin for 'dwarf'.
 Remains have been discovered in Wyoming in the United States, and Alberta, Canada.
 They were recovered from the Cochrane 2 deposits of the Paskapoo Formation, which have been dated to the Tiffanian stage of the Paleocene.